EvalRot/scscanner/README.md

 - `--output`: output directory for JSONL per host (use `no.no` for stdout)
  - `--proxy`, `--proxy-url`: proxy configuration
  - `--scpt`: enable SCPT module (default true)
- - `--scpt-precheck`: enable payload precheck to filter normalization redirects (302) and consistent WAF blocks (403)
   - `--crlf`: enable CRLF injection module (default false)
-  - `--crlf-precheck`: enable CRLF precheck (filters payloads consistently returning 403)

 Behavior changes
 - Removed path-list mode (hostname + directory wordlist).
 Only URL-file input is supported now.
 - The `--urlfile` flag was removed; the tool always expects absolute URLs in the input file.

-SCPT payload precheck (`--scpt-precheck`)
+SCPT payload precheck (runs by default)
 1) Host baseline: requests `/<random>/ + payload` on the base host.
-Payloads that return 302 are dropped.
+Payloads that return 302 or 403 are flagged.
 2) Sample verify: samples up to 3 URLs from the input file.
-If a payload returns 302 on all samples, it’s dropped.
+If a payload returns 302 or 403 on all samples, it’s dropped.
-3) Scanning proceeds with the filtered payloads only.
+3) Scanning proceeds with the filtered payloads only for SCPT.

 Note
 - If all payloads are filtered by precheck (302/403), the scan stops early with a message instead of proceeding with an empty set.